yyan115/league-rekappa/README.md

 The focus then shifted to comparative analysis - comparing player stats against slightly higher-ranked players to identify improvement areas.
 This approach ran into API rate limiting issues when trying to fetch data for multiple players.

 After experimenting with pro player comparisons, it became clear that the statistical gap between casual players and professionals was so vast that the comparisons were more humorous than instructive.
 This led to the final concept: leaning fully into entertainment by generating witty roasts based on the player's own statistics, without comparison to others.
+Professional comparisons were then scrapped due to time concerns.

 The result is a tool that's designed to be funny rather than instructive.
-LLMs excel at dry humor and "so stupid it's funny" observations, which pairs well with the absurdities found in ranked gameplay statistics.
+LLMs tend to do better at dry humor, so we leaned into it.

 ## Features